Skip to main content

 }

 Your script can parse that JSON and act on any of those fields.
-UserPromptSubmit hooks get the prompt text instead, SessionStart hooks get the source (startup, resume, compact), and so on.
+UserPromptSubmit hooks get the prompt text instead, SessionStart hooks get the source (startup, resume, clear, compact), and so on.
 See Common input fields in the reference for shared fields, and each event’s section for event-specific schemas.

 Hook output